mikacousin/olc/index.md

 - Relative3 (Makie): Infinite rotative.
 Values from 0 to 64 in one direction, from 65 to 127 in the other.
 - Absolute: Non infinite rotative.
 Values from 0 to 127.
 Caution, doesn't work for virtual console wheel.

+> Note:
+> All rotative on a controller must be configured in the same mode

 Activate controller(s) in MIDI Out for MIDI feedback (motorized faders, LED, ...)

 Then: